Kemui52/CTLibrary/Emus/PCSX2/Readme.md

 ### Gauntlet - Dark Legacy

 An AoB scan script for modifying the growth and shrink sizes, as well as item and stat research.
-The script requires **recompiler** mode, which you should have on by default anyway.
+The script requires **recompiler** mode in the emulator, which you should have on by default anyway.

 ### Okami